 Electronic versions of the content standards adopted by the California State Board of Education.

-National Standards for History, Economics, Civics, and Geography at this web site by the National Center for History in the Schools.
+National Standards for History at this web site by the National Center for History in the Schools.